The-Devoyage/mongo-filter-generator/README.md

 );
 ```

+## Advanced Features

-### 5. Groups
+### 1. Groups

-Groups are included as a base part of all filters and allow you to query multiple properties within and/or groupings when constructing the request.
+Groups allow a more selective `and/or` filtering between selections of multiple properties within the document.

-There is no additional setup to use grouped filters.
-All group names must end with `.and` or `.or` in order to specify the functionality of the group.
+For example, you might want to find a user that has `age of less than 30 and name that is "luna"` or `age of greater than 20 and name is "johnny"`.

+#### Example

 Let's query for users as an example.